rui-batista/SAML.PoC/README.md

 ### Using Keycloak Groups for role granting
-Select *Groups*, double click the group, then *Role Mappings*, select the client who has the roles defined, and add the roles you want assigned to this group.
-Then you add or remove users from the group.
+Select *Groups*, double click the group, then *Role Mappings*, select the client who has the roles defined and add the roles you want assigned to this group.
+Then add or remove users from the group.

 ### Certificates...